5G & Proptech: Enhancing Your Smart Building With 5G

 Now that you know that 5G will be a significant disruptor in the way real estate professionals work, interact, and exchange information, you’re ready to take advantage of the upcoming 5G revolution.

-A smart apartment powered by the Internet of Things can monitor important systems and anticipate the needs of residents.
-And proptech companies are enthusiastically looking forward to 5G for a faster, more reliable way to make the Internet of Things work for building managers.
+A smart apartment powered by the Internet of Things can monitor critical systems and anticipate residents’ needs.
+And proptech companies are eagerly anticipating 5G for a faster, more reliable way to make the Internet of Things work for building managers.

 ButterflyMX, for example, is a mobile access control system that residents can connect to with their smartphones.
 This increases convenience for residents and staff alike.
-Residents can remotely open doors, send virtual keys to guests, and provide access codes for delivery carriers.
+Residents can remotely open doors, send Visitor Passes to guests, and provide access codes for delivery carriers.
 And property staff can manage the entire system from a mobile device or laptop.

 from amenity to necessity ebook